 Simple Guidelines To Help Build New Habits

 Pay attention to labels (ingredients in particular).
 This one is crucial because even though something has 0 grams of sugar, it can still have sugar.
-The ingredients is where you’ll know the real deal about what’s in the product.
+The ingredients is where you’ll know the real deal about what’s in a product.

 - 15-Minute Cauliflower Congri